US to limit asylum to migrants who pass through a 3rd nation | Law-Order

 That has created a tremendous backlog and lengthened the process, something that led more Nicaraguans to look north to the United States last year.

 Mexico has been facing increased asylum applications for years and last year received 118,478, mostly from Honduras, Cuba, Haiti and Venezuela.
-Many migrants lacking other options had used the asylum system as a way to legally cross Mexico while in process and then to try to cross the U.S. border.
+Many migrants had used the asylum system to legally cross Mexico while in process and then to try to enter the US.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)